numanozdemircom/webcop-firewall/en/README.md

 <img src="https://webcop.org/wcpfirewall/ss-en.png">

 You can tell me your requests and suggestions, also report me the bugs in the software.
+And our back-end translating is continuing.
+Only front-end is English for now.

 Thanks to Batuhan Kerim TÜRK, Numan TÜRLE, Selim Can ÖZDEMİR, Abdul Samed and Ahmet ŞENŞAHİN for their supports.